The Bankrate promise

 - Some lenders offer mortgages with no origination fees, but these often come with higher interest rates.

-A mortgage origination fee is one of many fees a mortgage lender can charge for allowing you to borrow financing.
-Here’s what you need to know about how the origination fee on a mortgage works, how much it costs and whether you can negotiate it.
+A mortgage origination fee is one of many charges a mortgage lender can impose on you for the privilege of borrowing from them.
+Here’s what you need to know about how the origination fee on a mortgage works, how much it costs, and whether you can negotiate it.

 What is a mortgage origination fee?

 A mortgage origination fee is a fee that lenders charge for originating, or creating and processing, your home loan.
-The origination fee can cover a number of services, including origination, processing and underwriting.
+The origination fee can cover a number of services, including opening the loan, processing and underwriting.
 This fee is one of the ways lenders make money.

-Your lender might break down the expenses that go into the origination fee on your loan estimate, under the “Origination Charges” section.
-Here, you might also see points (which you can choose to pay in exchange for a lower rate).
+Your lender generally breaks down the expenses that go into the origination fee on your loan estimate under the “Origination Charges” section.

 The origination fee on a mortgage is typically 0.5 percent to 1 percent of the amount you’re borrowing.
-As of 2019, the average origination fee for a mortgage for a single-family home was $1,852, according to data gathered by the Consumer Financial Protection Bureau.
+The average origination fee for a mortgage for a single-family home is about $1,852, according to the latest data gathered by the Consumer Financial Protection Bureau.

 - Courier fee: $25

 - Document preparation fee: $200